gearglow/ReptiliaWithATwist/The List.md

 Elysia took a deep breath.
 "Just one more.
 Hermione, I'm a girl."

-Hermione gasped.
+Hermione's brow furrowed.
 "What?
 Harry, what do you mean?"

 "It's Elysia now, or Ellie for short, not Harry.
 At least, not when I don't have to be."
 She shifted into girl-form, letting her hair lengthen but keeping it her usual black.
 She swept her glasses off and leaned intently across the table towards Hermione.
 "You're the *only* person who knows so far, besides Robbie.
 I haven't even told Ron yet."

-"Merlin," Hermione stammered, blushing. *Wow she's pretty,* she caught herself thinking.
+"Merlin," Hermione stammered. *Wow she's pretty,* she caught herself thinking.

 Elysia shifted back, replacing her glasses.
 "Hermione?
 Please say something?"
 She said hesitantly.